somnambulist-tech/api-bundle/docs/api_documentor.md

 * `tags`: An array of tags to group the end point under e.g.: `['user']` (optional)
 * `methods`: An array of properties for each method type

+__Note:__ tags can be defined in the main package `openapi` configuration if you wish to add a short description e.g.: `user: "Endpoints related to managing users."` etc. This is entirely optional and is used by redoc to order the tags with descriptions first with a summary below the tag heading.

-The `methods` key should then be indexed by the HTTP method (lower case) and it can accept the following properties:
+The `methods` key should be indexed by the lowercase HTTP method name.
+It can accept the following properties:

 * `summary`: A short description for the resource (optional)